Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: Conclusions

-\item In this framework, the long ``lifetimes'' inferred from the LF comparisons are naturally reinterpreted as evidence that compact H\,{\sc ii} regions trace an extended phase of ongoing mass assembly in which accretion and photoionization coexist, rather than as an expansion/confinement timescale problem. \end{enumerate}
+\item The strong and localized steepening of the field IMF above a characteristic mass is a distinctive prediction of the IIM and, to our knowledge, a new observational result.

-We stress that while $\alpha$ is expected to be a universal property of supersonic turbulence, $\tau_0$ may be smaller in more extreme environments with higher gas (surface) densities \citep[see the scaling derived in][]{Gieles2025}.
-The IMF parameters may also vary, but we do not emphasize them here because the growth law is constrained primarily by the relative shapes of the LFs, largely independent of the underlying IMF.
+\item In this framework, the long ``lifetimes'' of embedded sources inferred from LF comparisons are naturally reinterpreted as evidence that massive YSOs and compact \HII\ regions trace an extended phase of ongoing mass assembly in which accretion and photoionization coexist, rather than an expansion or confinement timescale problem. \end{enumerate}

-Future work should incorporate stellar-evolution tracks computed with accretion rates consistent with the inferred growth law, to refine estimates of $m_{\rm ion}$ (including its dependence on $m_{\rm f}$) and $t_{\rm MS}(m_{\rm f})$, which is likely shorter at the highest masses because core hydrogen burning starts before the star reaches $m_{\rm f}$.
-It will also be useful to test the impact of multiple OB stars powering individual compact \HII\ regions and to improve the OB-star LF with a more careful treatment of the degeneracy between effective temperature and extinction.
-Nonetheless, we do not expect such refinements to alter the main qualitative conclusion that massive stars form over Myr timescales that increase with their final mass.
+Our scenario is broadly compatible with earlier ideas in which compact H\,{\sc ii} regions are associated with ongoing accretion or with photoionized dense gas near the star \citep[e.g.][]{Keto2002,Peters2010}, although those models were not developed in the context of the long growth times predicted by the IIM and constrained by the LFs.
+These long growth times may also provide a natural solution to the zero-age main-sequence discrepancy in massive stars \citep[][]{Bernasconi+Maeder96,Holgado+20}, a connection that we will explore in forthcoming work.